#python

 Sometimes I regret using CalVer

 Over the last few years, many open-source Python projects that I work on have switched to CalVer.
+I’ve felt some pain around this, particularly in Dask and its subprojects.
+I want to unpack some of my thoughts and feelings around this trend.

 -